Shamin Abas: Who Is Matt Lauer’s New Girlfriend?

 She Has a Dance Background

-After trying her hand at dancing in her early teens, Abas, who was raised in a Welsh village by a Persian father and a British mother, won a spot at the performing arts school, Doreen Bird College of Dance.
+After trying her hand at dancing in her early teens, Abas, who was raised in a Welsh village by a Persian father and a British mother, won a spot at the performing arts school Doreen Bird College of Dance.

 “Something ignited inside of me and I became obsessed with dancing,” she said of her entry into the world of dance at the “advanced” age of 14.
 When she missed out on landing a role in a West End revival of West Side Story, she headed to Miami to work as a cruise ship singer.